- Our customers have been hired by : * Foot Note

 Pay for a nurse begins at around £23,000 per year and can go all the way up to £100,000 per year, depending on experience and where you are working.
 It’s worth noting that the highest estimates on this pay scale are subject to specialised skills, experience, and the specifics of the position in question.

-Creating a CV for a nurse can be tough, but it doesn’t have to be!
+Creating a CV for a nurse can be difficult, but it doesn’t have to be!
 With additional resources such as our CV examples and CV templates, you’ll have everything you need to land your perfect nursing job.
-Build an effective CV and find your next role today!
+Build an effective CV with our easy-to-use CV builder and find your next role today!

 *The names and logos of the companies referred to above are all trademarks of their respective holders.
 Unless specifically stated otherwise, such references are not intended to imply any affiliation or association with myperfectCV.